DLinIoTedge/dltrainBook/Data-Set/mnistLocal/Readme.md

 tf.data.Dataset.from_tensor_slices().
 Alternatively, if your input data is stored in a file in the recommended TFRecord format, you can use tf.data.TFRecordDataset().

+Following 5 steps are handled in a file readMNISTdataAp9Y23.ipynb, User can download readMNISTdataAp9Y23.ipynb and run it in their local machine.

  ## Step 1:  Datasets
  Following provides train, validation and test options in a Data set.
 Part of them used